This tutorial covers:

 };

-Before you implement the Lambda handler, define a method that generates the IAM policy statement granting the execute-api:Invoke
+Before you implement the Lambda handler, you need to define a method that generates the IAM policy statement granting the execute-api:Invoke

 permission to the REST API that invoked the authorization Lambda.